Stampede/itunes-navidrome-migration/README.md

 I am not sure how it would work on other platforms.

-## Known issues
+## Known issue
-1. The song rating script crashes if you have iTunes cloud music in your database.
-I will fix this if I can get a sample of a `Library.xml` file containing cloud entries.
-Email me at ylh9hhiaq@mozmail.com if you can provide one.
-2. If the iTunes database has a star rating for an entry but no play count or play date, then it will not migrate that rating to Navidrome.
+1. If the iTunes database has a star rating for an entry but no play count or play date, then it will not migrate that rating to Navidrome.
 I'm not sure if this is a common enough situation to bother fixing in the ratings migration script.
 Let me know if it affects you.

 ## Installation
 1. You can create a Python virtual environment, or not.